oracle/oci-service-broker/charts/oci-service-broker/docs/oss.md

 | freeFormTags  | The free form tags of the bucket                              | object | No        |
 | definedTags   | The defined tags of the bucket                                | object | No        |

-## Attaching an Existing Service Instance
+## Using an Existing OSS Service Instance

-For more information about binding to an existing OSS service instance, see [Attaching an Existing Service Instance](services.md#attaching-an-existing-service-instance).
+For more information about binding to an existing OSS service instance, see [Using an Existing Service Instance](services.md#using-an-existing-service-instance).

 The request parameters for the existing Service provisioning are: